When to plant Ageratum in Wayne County, MI

 Wayne County, Michigan is in USDA Hardiness Zone 6b.
 The average last spring frost is April 28 and first fall frost is October 20.

-Wayne County County sits in USDA Zone 6b.
+Wayne County sits in USDA Zone 6b.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Wayne County County's climate?
+Can Ageratum grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free